cgrooves/black-earth/README.md

-# burnt-urth
+# Burnt Urth
-A Scorched Earth clone, made for fun
+A _Scorched Earth_ clone, made for fun.